sjefvanleeuwen/sprite-sheet-creator/README.md

 ### Viewing & Exporting Animations
 1. Open `sheet-animation.html` in your browser
-2. Your sprite sheet will be loaded automatically if placed in `/sprites/character.png`
+2. Click "Load Sprite Sheet" and select your PNG file
+3. Load the corresponding metadata JSON file
-3. Use play/pause controls to preview the animation
+4. Use play/pause controls to preview the animation
-4. Adjust playback speed using the slider
+5. Adjust playback speed using the slider
-5. Configure GIF export settings:
+6. Configure GIF export settings:
   - FPS: Frames per second
   - Scale: Size multiplier
   - Loop: Whether the GIF should repeat
   - Quality: Lower values = smaller file size
-6. Click "Generate GIF"
+7. Click "Generate GIF"
-7. Preview the GIF and click "Download GIF" to save it
+8. Preview the GIF and click "Download GIF" to save it

 ## File Structure